Think-and-Dev/rskswap-com/src/pages/docs/v2/09-smart-contracts/06-router02.md

 ) external payable returns (uint amountToken, uint amountETH, uint liquidity);
 ```

-Adds liquidity to an ERC-20⇄WRBTC pool with RBTC (yes the name is confusing because this is a fork from the Ethereum contract).
+Adds liquidity to an ERC-20⇄WRBTC pool with RBTC (yes the name is confusing because this is a fork from the Uniswap Protocol contracts on Ethereum).

 - To cover all possible scenarios, `msg.sender` should have already given the router an allowance of at least amountTokenDesired on token.
 - Always adds assets at the ideal ratio, according to the price when the transaction is executed.